 The child’s stool passes through the stoma into a bag that is connected to it and needs to be emptied several times a day.
 This allows the lower part of the colon to heal prior to the second surgery.
 In the second surgery, the doctor closes up the hole and attaches the normal portion of the colon to the rectum.

-Kids who continue to have symptoms or develop new ones after surgery (such as explosive and watery diarrhea, fever, a swollen belly, or bleeding from the rectum) should be given medical attention right away.
+Kids who continue to have symptoms or develop new ones after surgery (such as explosive and watery diarrhea, fever, a swollen belly, or bleeding from the rectum) should have medical attention right away.
 These can be signs of enterocolitis, an inflammation of the intestines.

-The general prognosis for children who have been treated surgically for Hirschsprung disease is excellent.
-After surgery, most can pass stool normally and have no lingering complications.
+The general outlook for children who have been treated surgically for Hirschsprung disease is excellent.
+After surgery, most can pass stool normally and have no lasting complications.
 However, a few kids might continue to have symptoms, including constipation and bowel control problems.

 Reviewed by: J. Fernando del Rosario, MD